akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 Subscriber actors can be started on several nodes in the cluster, and all will receive messages published to the "content" topic.

-Subscriber actors can register to the local mediator with `DistributedPubSubMediator.Subscribe`.
-Successful `Subscribe` and `Unsubscribe` is acknowledged with `DistributedPubSubMediator.SubscribeAck` and `DistributedPubSubMediator.UnsubscribeAck` replies.
-The acknowledgment means that the subscription is registered, but it can still take some time until it is replicated to other nodes.
-Actors are automatically removed from the registry when they are terminated, or you can explicitly remove entries with `DistributedPubSubMediator.Unsubscribe`.

 An actor that subscribes to a topic: